jeckman/wpbook/README.txt

 == Changelog ==

+= 2.3.2 =
+ * Bug fix posting to page - left wrong $access_token in place in pushing 2.3.1

 = 2.3.1 =
  * Introduced user-requested option to post as "link" rather than "post" type.
    Links pull metadata from FB open graph and use that to fetch image